TedLeRoy/ubuntu-update.sh/README.md

 ### Acknowledgements

 * Creators and maintainers of apt
 * The Free and Open Source Software (FOSS) community and people on the Internet at large who provide their solutions to problems like this.
+This is really a Frankenscript of the work of many who created scripts or tutorials with features I was hunting for.

 ### Sample run